stonezyg/modernize-apps-katacoda/docs/README.md

 ![OpenShift Console](../assets/moving-existing-apps/build-done.png)

-Test the application by clicking on the route link, which will open the same monolith Coolstore in your browser, this time running on OpenShift:
+Test the application by clicking on the [Route link](http://www-coolstore-dev.$OPENSHIFT_MASTER), which will open the same monolith Coolstore in your browser, this time running on OpenShift:

 ![OpenShift Console](../assets/moving-existing-apps/route-link.png)